Home | Dubai forum | Print

-Teaching in Dubai Abu Dhabi UAE
+Teaching in Dubai, Abu Dhabi, UAE

 Teachers and Teaching in Dubai, UAE

-General information about teaching in Dubai, Abu Dhabi, UAE
+The pros and cons of teaching in Dubai, Abu Dhabi, UAE

-Teaching in Dubai and the UAE can be one of the most rewarding experiences you will have, at least that's what the boss will tell you.
+The Pros: Teaching in Dubai and the UAE can be one of the most rewarding experiences you will have, at least that's what the boss will tell you.
 Sarcasm and cliches aside, teachers in a good school in Dubai, Abu Dhabi, Sharjah, or anywhere else in the UAE, will normally enjoy the experience (embassy schools and non-profit schools are usually the best ones).
 The students are interesting and enthusiastic, generally well-motivated (if not, parents paying 30,000+ dhs per year will motivate them), and compared to teaching in any other big city, you'll have no or few discipline problems.

 Most schools are somewhere between the two extremes.
 Read any contracts carefully, get everything down in writing, don't expect any favors once you've signed up, don't rock the boat once you get here and you should be fine.
 Just like any job - read the jobs in Dubai page for a bit more detail.
 If you were promised something but did not get it in writing, don't expect it to materialise.

-One thing that exasperates many teachers who first move to the UAE is the favoritism shown towards certain students (the ones who have a degree of influence over school management for whatever reason - either wasta, or because they or their parents are spineless and whine a lot).
+More Cons: One thing that exasperates many teachers who first move to the UAE is the favoritism shown towards certain students (the ones who have a degree of influence over school management for whatever reason - either wasta, or because they or their parents are spineless and whine a lot).
 It's the way it goes in the UAE and it won't change in a hurry.
 Just remember that if you lose your job because of your principles, the student will probably still get what they wanted.
 And you won't have a job.

-Teaching qualifications in Dubai
+Teaching qualifications in Dubai and UAE

 Teacher training in Dubai and the UAE